S3 method for class 'Vec3'

 Value

-geodesic_mean returns the mean vector as an object of class x. geodesic_var returns the variance as a numeric number.
+the Fréchet mean vector as an object of class x.

 References